spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 changed:

-- QueryBo type parameter is not a list
+- `QueryBo` type parameter is not a list
-- QueryBoCompanion has no type parameter
+- `QueryBoCompanion` has no type parameter
-- ActionBoCompanion has no type parameter
+- `ActionBoCompanion` has no type parameter
+- `Router.query` change type parameter RQ from Any to QueryBo<RS> to ensure type safety
 - `ZkStringStore.merge` - also merge into child stores

 ## Lib: Blobs